 Quorum

-34. The quorum of the IC shall be five members including the Chairman (Rule 73A(3) of the RoP).
+37. The quorum of the IC shall be five members including the Chairman (RoP 73A(3)).
 The Clerk will draw to the attention of the Chairman the absence of a quorum as and when there is such absence.

 Voting